wobblewedge/hockeyUI/hockeyUI/readme.md

-Steps to run:
+Setup environment:

     pip install dash
     pip install pandas
     pip install nhlscrapi (maybe this doesn't work. would be sweet if it did)

-From project root:
+Steps to run:

     python app.py

 Sites/Apis that might be useful:

     https://nhl-api-explorer.herokuapp.com/
     https://pythonhosted.org/nhlscrapi/
     https://rapidapi.com/api-sports/api/api-hockey/ (i have a free subscription to this for 100 calls/day)